 Table 2 lists the policy events resulting from the narrative analysis.
-Each intervention is described by the agencies affected, by its annualized projected impact (in billions of US dollars), timing, and motivation.
-The monthly sample contains 45 months with interventions in the post 1967 sample (there are 52 interventions in total but some occur within the same month).
+Each intervention is described by the agencies affected, by its annualized projected impact (in billions of US dollars), the timing (arrival of news and effective date), and motivation.
+The monthly sample contains 45 months with interventions in the post-1967 sample (there are 52 interventions in total but some occur within the same month).
 Out of these, 28 are classified as cyclically motivated, leaving 19 distinct non-cyclically motivated policy events.
-In the sample that excludes interventions after December 2006, there are 15 cyclically and 17 non-cyclically motivated policy events.
+In the sample that excludes interventions after December 2006, there are 15 cyclically and 17 non-cyclically motivated policy events after monthly aggregation.